what-the-hek/game_jam_2024/README.md

 #### TODO:
 1. Sound effects for orbs going into slots
-2. Music composition during End screen, based on total score
+2. Music composition during End screen, based on total scores
 3. Sound clip plays on click, when clicking on an orb on the Start screen
 4. Animation on orbs on Start screen (little rock/wiggle back and forth)
 5. Animation on Violet on End screen (listening to music, blinking)